 We serve as a trusted, neutral third-party networking agent and culinary connector for other media outlets, bloggers and vloggers, passionate chefs, event planners and discerning (and influential) consumers.

-In addition to a myriad of event, media and industry partnerships, Eat Y’all hosts a number of signature events annually including culinary fundraisers, chefs retreats as well as exclusive dinner events and pop-up parties at The Supper Society by Eat Y’all.
+In addition to a myriad of event, media and industry partnerships, Eat Y’all hosts a number of signature events annually including culinary fundraisers, chefs retreats as well as exclusive dinner events and pop-up parties.

 Want to collaborate?
 Please contact us here.

 Coming This Fall!
 The Season, a podcast by Eat Y’all

 Eat Y’all was founded in 2012 thru a series of Chef’s Table dinners hosted by Andy and Marianna Chapman, Mississippians who had a heaping plate of food media opportunity shoved in front of them in 2009 when Andy’s spontaneously created Twitter account @eatjxn turned into a wildly successful food concierge service called Eat Jackson, based in their home state’s capitol city of Jackson.

 Following is an essay Marianna wrote in 2012 about her perspective on food and hospitality.

 At the core of Southern is the infamous word, “y’all.”
 It’s just a contraction, casual speak for what we stand for: it means “you ALL.”
 Everyone.
 All of you.